koleshky1/Devops/PROJECT 8/readme.md

 ![Alt text](<images/restore log file.png>)

-Update `/etc/fstab`
+Update the `/etc/fstab` file

-`sudo blkid`
+The intend is to make our configuration persist when we restart our instance.

+`blkid `

-`sudo vi /etc/fstab/`
+`sudo vi /etc/fstab`

 ![Alt text](<images/etc fstab.png>)

-Test configuratiuon, reload daemon and verify setup.
+To test if configuration is ok

+Restart Daemon

+Verify if properly done

 `sudo mount -a`